MichaelT-W23/react-graphql/README.md

 # react-graphql-website
 ## [Link to Website](https://react.bookql.com/)
-This is the React website for the BookQL-Api.
+This is the React website for the BookQL api.

 ## Technologies Used
 - React